Amy Lyman, Assistant Director of Outreach and Communications

-Unlike medical school and graduate programs in the health sciences, which outline specific and necessary courses required for admission, there is no required course work for students interested in applying to law school.
-Instead, law school programs look for students who can demonstrate academic excellence, leadership experience, outstanding written and oral communication skills, and high-level competency in analytical and critical thinking.
+Unlike medical school and graduate programs in the health sciences, which outline specific and necessary courses required for admission, there are no specific law school requirements for students interested in applying to law school.
+Instead, law school programs look for students who can demonstrate academic excellence, outstanding leadership experience, exceptional written and oral communication skills, and high-level competency in analytical and critical thinking.

 What is the pre-law advising program?

 RIT’s pre-law advising program provides personalized guidance as well as recommended course work to help you become an exceptional candidate for law school admission.
 Students can major in any undergraduate program at RIT and participate in the pre-law program.
 Academic advisors assist you in designing your plan of study, which will ensure that you complete the course work required of your major as well as course work that builds and strengthens the core competencies required for law school admission.
 This includes guidance on selecting elective courses, as well as minors and immersions.
 Advisors also provide advice on extracurricular activities and other opportunities that help you develop and sharpen your leadership skills and other capabilities.

 Advising and Support